gshipley/summitlab14/Chapters/08-Managing_districts.md

 **Note:** The *server_identities* array does not contain any data yet.
 **Note:** The above output is an abbreviated version.
 You will see more information returned from the command.
 The order is not set as this is a JSON document.

-Exit the Mongo shell by using the exit command:
+Exit the mongo shell by using the exit command:

 	> exit

 Now we can add our node host, node.hosts.example.com, to the *small_district* that we created above:

-**Note:** Run the following on the broker host

 	# oo-admin-ctl-district -c add-node -n small_district -i node.hosts.example.com